 In the normal course of business, there are outstanding commitments and contingent liabilities, such as commitments to extend credit, lines of credit and letters of credit, which are not included in the accompanying consolidated financial statements.
-The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit is represented by the contractual or notional amount of those instruments.
+The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit and letters of credit and letters of the event of the event of the event of credit and letters of credit is represented by the contractual or notional amount of those instruments.
 The Company uses the same credit policies in making such commitments as it does for instruments that are included in the consolidated balance sheet.

-Financial instruments whose contract amount represents credit risk as of December 31, 2015 and 2014 were as follows:
+Financial instruments whose contract amount represents credit risk as of December 31, 2016 and 2015 were as follows:

 December 31,

-2015 2014
+- 2016 2015

-Commitments to extend credit \$ 30,236 \$ 27,767
+Commitments to extend credit \$ 28,078 \$ 30,236

-Lines of credit, primarily commercial 24,091 20,975
+Lines of credit, primarily commercial 28,822 24,091

-Commercial letters of credit 871 1,043
+Commercial letters of credit 741 871